evrentan/java-examples/java-singleton-design-pattern/README.md

 ```

 You can reach PgAdmin from http://localhost:5050 with the above credentials.
 Then, you can set up your database as you can see from the below screenshot by registering a server via PgAdmin.
-Also, set connection timeout from Advanced tab.
+Also, set connection timeout from Advanced tab if required.

 ![pgAdminServerRegistration.png](assets/img/pgAdminServerRegistration.png)